Surface code: Definition

+By considering the dual graph of the lattice, it can be seen that the above paragraph also applies to X errors and m anyons.
+Note that the horizontal Z operator and the vertical X operator belong to the same qubit, and vice versa.
+This ensures the correct commutation relations between logical operators.

+Error correction

-Consider the noise model for which bit and phase errors occur independently on each spin, both with probability p.
+Consider the noise model for which bit and phase errors occur independently on each qubit, both with probability p.
 When p is low, this will create sparsely distributed pairs of anyons which have not moved far from their point of creation.
 Correction can be achieved by identifying the pairs that the anyons were created in (up to an equivalence class), and then re-annihilating them to remove the errors.
 As p increases, however, it becomes more ambiguous as to how the anyons may be paired without risking the formation of topologically non-trivial loops.
 This gives a threshold probability, under which the error correction will almost certainly succeed.
 Through a mapping to the random-bond Ising model, this critical probability has been found to be around 11%.

 Other error models may also be considered, and thresholds found.
 In all cases studied so far, the code has been found to saturate the Hashing bound.
 For some error models, such as biased errors where bit errors occur more often than phase errors or vice versa, lattices other than the square lattice must be used to achieve the optimal thresholds.

+Erasure errors have also been studied using statistical-physics mappings; Masayuki Ohzeki estimated error thresholds for surface codes with lost qubits by analyzing related spin-glass models.

 These thresholds are upper limits and are useless unless efficient algorithms are found to achieve them.
 The most well-used algorithm is minimum weight perfect matching.
 When applied to the noise model with independent bit and flip errors, a threshold of around 10.5% is achieved.
 This falls only a little short of the 11% maximum.
 However, matching does not work so well when there are correlations between the bit and phase errors, such as with depolarizing noise.